 Born in Franklin, New Jersey, Jack Smith attended the University of Florida, graduating with a B.S.
 Degree in Chemistry.
 He also completed graduate studies in Environmental Engineering.
 From 1964 through 1967, he worked as a Research Assistant for the University of Florida Engineering School, working with Drs.
 A. P. Black and James Morgan, subsequently becoming a partner in 1967-68 in a firm called Environmental Engineering.
 This led to joining BC&E (Black, Crow & Eidsness) founded by Dr. Black, as a Project Manager in 1969.
 With the acquisition of BC&E by CH2M HILL in 1977, Jack became a Senior Project Manager/Client Service Manager for the Energy, Environmental & Systems Group.
 In due course, he became Senior Vice President of the Environmental Business Group for Texas and Director of the Environmental Business Group Gulf Coast Program.

 As Senior Vice President, Jack served as the Gainesville Regional Manager for 12 years and was responsible for engineering investigations, designs, planning, economic, and scientific projects in Florida, as well as for the firm's overall East Coast operations involving major design work.
 Throughout his career, Jack won numerous awards and produced numerous publications on a variety of topics.
-He served in an official capacity in a number of Scientific and Professional Organizations and earned an international reputation for his work.
+He served in an official capacity in many Scientific and Professional Organizations and earned an international reputation for his work.

 Born in Chico, California, in 1944, Stan Smith attended Shasta Junior College in Redding, California, for 2 years and then transferred to Chico State College where he received a B.S.
 Degree in Civil Engineering in 1966.
 After graduation, Stan served 3 years in the U.S. Army Corps of Engineers.
 Two of those years were in Germany as a lieutenant with the 24th Engineering Construction Group, serving as an Assistant Operations Officer and Company Commander.
 Following military service, he obtained an M.S.
 Degree in Sanitary Engineering from Oregon State University in 1970.
 Stan joined Clair A. Hill and Associates in Redding, California, in 1970 as a staff engineer in the Water and Wastewater Department.